elenuco/elenuco.github.io/README.md

 - 🌱 I’m currently learning PHP, Python,CNNA CISCO, JavaScript.
 - 👯 I’m looking to collaborate on Data science, QA an Python projects
 - 🤔 I’m looking for help with Data Science investigations
-- 💬 Ask me about PHP, Python, JavaScript and Cyress
+- 💬 Ask me about PHP, Python, JavaScript and Cypress
 - 📫 How to reach me: elenuco
 - 😄 Pronouns: She-Her
 - ⚡ languages: English, Spanish and Japanese